 This summer, I have spent quite a bit of time thinking through what I want for my 30’s.
 I have 6 months before I say hello to the big 3-0, but in typical Megan Fashion here I am completely pondering every inch of my life.
 There was a day I was driving the car back from Traverse City to Manistee (where we are staying with my parents), a drive I have done a million times it feels like this summer, and the meditative nature of the drive left me space mentally to really get honest about things.

 Though I am still wrapping my brain around the fact that in 6 months I will be saying goodbye to the busiest 10 years of my life: I graduated college, got married, started a business, learned SOOOO many lessons, moved 4 times, bought a house, had a baby, and so much more.
 When I thought about what the last 10 years, I began to realize that your 20’s are the most critical in defining your path for your life.
 Sure you can switch your path at any point, but in your 20’s the risks are lowest so it is the time to shift things, try things, and fail a lot.
 Your 20’s you can be broke and stupid.
 In your 20’s you can travel the cheapest.
 In your 20’s you can try everything.
 What I realized is that your 20’s are about exploration and finding the bounds of life and the life you want to live.
-When you try a lot of things whether it be jobs, dating, travel, food, places to live, or some combo of it all, you are able to figure out clearly and with a lot of confidence exactly the life you want and need.
+When you try a lot of things whether it be jobs, dating on adult cam sites, travel, food, places to live, or some combo of it all, you are able to figure out clearly and with a lot of confidence exactly the life you want and need.
 I don’t think when I entered my 20’s I actually knew this but reflecting now I see it.
 I see how every bit of the years of this last decade have shaped me and made it very clear what kind of life I want to live as I enter my 30’s.
 I have noticed the things that don’t work for me and the things that fill me up deeper than anything else.

 So, I am sure I will have a pile of more thoughts when I get closer to hitting the big 3-0, but I wanted to share this today because I have been mulling through it the last few weeks.
 If you are a 20-something and you are feeling this pressure to adult so very hard by your families, your friends, and by the world don’t fall into a rut of living a life you don’t want because you felt the pressure to settle in and get your ducks in a row.
 Don’t miss out on living and spending your 20’s developing yourself, finding confidence in yourself, learning who you are in this big ole world, and even more importantly learning who you aren’t.
 Do all you can to spend your 20’s developing the path you know you are meant to be on and that brings you joy.
 Take a year, do a job that may have nothing to do with your degree, go travel and live out of a backpack for a year on nearly nothing, work at a coffee shop so you can make enough to get by while you pursue your passion…this is the time to do it.
 Spend time going to counseling and figuring yourself out and learning to love yourself with the bruises, bumps, and imperfections out in the open.
 This will serve you far better than landing a 6 figure income in a job you hate in a city that doesn’t inspire you in a relationship that just feels comfortable.
 Trust me.